ycq091044/MedCodeMap/README.md

-# MedCode: Medication Code Mapping Tool
+# MedCodeMap: Medication Code Mapping Tool

+> ### We have renamed the package into "MedCodeMap".

 There are many medication/drug taxonomy systems, such as RXCUI, NDC, ATC.
 I feel it time-consuming and very confusing to map codes between two different systems during working on this **drug recommendation project** https://github.com/ycq091044/SafeDrug.
 Sometimes, the code mapping resources cannot be accessible as well.
 To help others onboarding, here we go!